David Gregory (journalist): Early life and education

 Gregory was born in Tarzana, Los Angeles, California, and raised in Encino and Van Nuys, the son of Carolyn (née Fitzpatrick), an account manager, and Don Gregory (originally Don Ginsburg), a film and theatrical producer.
 His father was Jewish and his mother was Irish Catholic.

-Gregory was educated at Birmingham High School, a co-educational public high school in the Lake Balboa district of Los Angeles, followed by the American University in Washington, D.C., from which he graduated in 1992.
-While there, he worked for the campus television station, ATV - American University Television, and received a degree in International Studies from the School of International Service.
+Gregory was educated at Birmingham High School, a co-educational public high school in the Lake Balboa district of Los Angeles, followed by American University in Washington, D.C., from which he graduated in 1992.
+While there, he worked for the campus television station, ATV - American University Television, and received a degree in international studies from the School of International Service.
+He was also a member of the Alpha Sigma Phi fraternity.
 Gregory was named the School of International Service's alumnus of the year in 2005 and sits on the Dean's Advisory Council.

 Career

 Early career

 Gregory began his career at the age of 18 as a summer reporter for KGUN-TV in Tucson, Arizona.
-Gregory also worked for NBC's Sacramento, California affiliate KCRA-TV.
+Gregory also worked for NBC's Sacramento, California, affiliate KCRA-TV.